Hurricane (1979 film)

-Hurricane is a 1979 romance and adventure film featuring Mia Farrow and Jason Robards, produced by Dino De Laurentiis with Lorenzo Semple Jr. (who also wrote the screenplay), and directed by Jan Troell.
+Hurricane is a 1979 American romantic adventure film featuring Mia Farrow and Jason Robards, produced by Dino De Laurentiis with Lorenzo Semple Jr. (who also wrote the screenplay), and directed by Jan Troell.
 It is a loose remake of John Ford's 1937 film The Hurricane, itself based on the 1936 novel by James Norman Hall and Charles Nordhoff.

 Plot

 In the 1920s Charlotte, an American painter, arrives from Boston on the island of Alava to visit her father, U.S. Navy Captain Charles Bruckner, whom she hasn't seen in quite some time.
 Bruckner is the U.S. Congress-sanctioned governor of the island.
 He rules with a stern, patrician, and thoroughly patronizing attitude towards the natives.
 Charlotte is somewhat taken aback by her father's rigid adherence to the law.
 She tries to intervene on behalf of Bruckner's charge/houseboy Matangi, who plans to get Bruckner to toss out a harsh penalty issued to a native man who stole a boat "for love."
 Bruckner refuses, and severely reprimands Matangi, much to Charlotte's dismay.

-Matangi is soon anointed the high chief of his island, Alava.
+Matangi is soon appointed the high chief of his island, Alava.
 Matangi isn't as willing to wholeheartedly accept the edicts of the U.S. forces, particularly if they go against the well-being of his own people.
 His stubbornness quietly enrages Bruckner.

 Charlotte wants to stay for a month on the island, chaperoned by Dr. Danielsson and Father Malone, missionaries who reside on Alava.
 Despite Captain Bruckner's jealousy over his daughter's attraction to Matangi, he agrees to the stay and sails off for a month.
 Matangi and Charlotte quickly become lovers.
 When this is discovered by her father, he has Matangi arrested on a trumped-up charge.
 He escapes, with Charlotte's help.

 Just as tensions are beginning to boil, disaster strikes in the form of a giant hurricane.